rossta/rossta.github.com/doc/drafts/2019-12-18-bundling-css-with-webpacker.html.md

   - Rails
 ---

 Webpack isn't just for bundling JavaScript.
-This post aims to serve as a guide for bundling CSS with Webpack
+This post aims to serve as a guide for bundling CSS with webpack

 While it's currently possible to use Webpacker and Sprockets side-by-side